 Blood tests that will be done include:

-If the person is having trouble breathing, start CPR and get emergency medical help.
+If the person is having trouble breathing, get emergency medical help.
+If the person has stopped breathing, start CPR and get emergency medical help.

 At the hospital, symptoms will be treated as appropriate.